DevExpress/devextreme-angular/README.md

 ### <a name="accessing-widget-instance"></a>Accessing a DevExtreme Widget Instance ###

-You can access a DevExtreme widget instance using the `@ViewChild` or `@ViewChildren` decorator (depending on the number of instances on the page) and the component's
+You can access a DevExtreme widget instance using the `@ViewChild` or `@ViewChildren` decorator (depending on whether you are getting just one or several instances of one widget) and the component's
 'instance' property.
 Both decorators accept a component name or a [template reference variable](https://angular.io/guide/template-syntax#template-reference-variables--var-).
 In the example below, the
 [refresh](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#refresh)
 method of the dxDataGrid is called: